Link Search Menu Expand Document

 Merging a Data

-Use the Merge operation and pass the target table as a literal string and an anonymous entity object.
+Use the Merge operation with the target table as a literal string and an anonymous entity object.

 using (var connection = new SqlConnection(connectionString))